Martin Lewis urges people to check whether they could save on prescription costs

 A cheap and free prescriptions guide is also available on MoneySavingExpert.com’s website.

-A Department of Health and Social Care spokesperson said: “Approximately 89% of prescription items are dispensed for free in England and we estimate that around 60% of people are not charged for them.
+A Department of Health and Social Care spokesperson said: “Approximately 89 percent of prescription items are dispensed for free in England and we estimate that around 60 percent of people are not charged for them.

 “Prescription pre-payment certificates are available to help people in England who need frequent prescriptions and who are not exempt from charges.
 We encourage all those who may be eligible to consider using a PPC to save money on their prescriptions.”